 - Take a piece of parchment paper big enough to cover the top and push it down over the top of the fudge.
 Use hands to press down onto it to make the fudge top even and smooth.

 - Remove the parchment paper and top with m&ms, sprinkles, chocolate chips or leave it plain.
 Cover with tin foil and refrigerate for 2 hours.
+Then, slice into small squares and enjoy or pack them up into cute little boxes and hand out as gifts.

 Notes